lmletham/HWsmartcell/README.md

 # Code Notes
-Successfully changed the to_source function to append Test_code to the bottom of the smartcell.
-You can hit the "Toggle Source" button to see it.
-I ran the elixir cell below and got feedback appended correctly.
+I fixed the to_source function by using the s sigil and assigning to _